 vii.
 Explain your views as clearly as possible, avoiding the use of profanity or personal threats.

 viii.
 Make sure to submit your comments by the comment period deadline identified.

 II.
 What action is the Agency taking?

-This notice announces receipt by the Agency of requests from registrants to cancel 45 pesticide products registered under FIFRA section 3 or 24(c).
-These registrations are listed in sequence by registration number (or company number and 24(c) number) in Table 1. of this unit.
+This notice announces receipt by the Agency of a request from the technical registrants Valent Biosciences Corporation and Sumitomo Chemical Company Limited to cancel all their allethrins pesticide products registered under FIFRA section 3 or 24(c).
+These registrations are listed in sequence by registration number in Table 1 of this unit.